juan-ecommerce/zensuggest-ai-indexer/README.md

 ## Deployment

+### Automatic Deployment

 This repository includes a GitHub Actions workflow that automatically deploys the Azure Function to Azure when changes are pushed to the master branch.
+The workflow is defined in `.github/workflows/master_zendeskticketindexer.yml`.

+### Manual Deployment

 To deploy manually: